Technology You Want to Know in PCB Cross Section Analysis

 About PCB cross-section analysis.
 No matter how reliable a manufacturer’s PCB fabrication process may seem, it is not enough to determine the ultimate quality of the finished product.
-Without proper testing, PCBs may be more prone to failure.
-For instance, your PCB may encounter an electronic component design failure due to a lack of proper post-fabrication inspection.

-It can be through in-circuit testing, automated optical inspection, burn-in testing, etc. In the following guide, we will discuss a form of such testing named PCB cross-section analysis.
-We will define it and explain what equipment is involved.
+In the following guide, we will discuss a form of such testing named PCB cross-section analysis.

-Define cross-section in PCB?
+Define cross-section in PCB.

 PCB Cross Section Analysis